Sociology of gender: In feminist theory

 In the 1960s and 1970s, the women's movement started the momentum that led to the formation of feminist theory.
 One of the publications that launched this movement was Betty Friedan's The Feminine Mystique.
-This book described how women were expected to be fulfilled throughout their housework, immediately resonated with many women as it became a bestseller, and a movement was ignited.
+This book, describing how women were expected to be fulfilled through their housework, immediately resonated with many women and became a bestseller, igniting a movement.
 During this movement, also known as the women's rights movement or women's liberation movement, women fought for equal rights, and more personal freedom in all aspects of life such as politics, work, family and sexuality.
-In June 1966, the National Organization for Women (NOW) was created by women's rights activists Betty Friedan, Pauli Murray, Shirley Chisholm, and Muriel Fox to advocate political and social equality for women.
-Although the organization did not succeed right initially, by 1969, NOW was more comfortable with lobbying for women's reform in Washington.
+In June 1966, the National Organization for Women (NOW) was created by women's rights activists Betty Friedan, Pauli Murray, Shirley Chisholm, and Muriel Fox to advance political and social equality for women.
+Although the organization did not succeed initially, by 1969 NOW was in a position to lobby for women's reform in Washington.
 In 1972, Congress passed the Equal Rights Amendment (ERA).
 Despite it being a victory for feminism, the passage of the ERA led to criticism from anti-feminists, who argued that the ratification of the ERA would result in the invalidation of sodomy laws, and would lead to the legalization of same-sex marriage.
 The ERA needed to be ratified by 38 states in ten years, and fell short by three.
-This occurred in the second wave of feminism, after the first wave in the 19th for women's suffrage, and the foundation of early feminist theory.
+This occurred in the second wave of feminism, after the first wave in the 19th century for women's suffrage, and the foundation of early feminist theory.

 During the 1970s, there was no consensus about how the terms were to be applied.
 In the 1974 edition of Masculine/Feminine or Human, the author uses "innate gender" and "learned sex roles", but in the 1978 edition, the use of sex and gender is reversed.
 By 1980, most feminist writings had agreed on using gender only for sociocultural adapted traits.

-Feminist theory is a broad term for a variety of theories which all emphasize women's experiences and the belief that society is subordinate to women.
+Feminist theory is a broad term for a variety of theories which all emphasise women's experiences and the belief that society is subordinate to women.
 Liberal feminism is the belief that individuals should be free to develop their own talents and pursue their interests.
 Individuals seek to expand equality by removing the barriers in society.
-Socialist feminism believes that capitalism strengthens patriarchy by concentrating wealth and power in the hands of a few, and the traditional family structure should be replaced by a collective revolution.
-In radical feminism, they believe that patriarchy is so deeply rooted in society that even a sociological revolution would not end it; society must eliminate gender itself.
+According to socialist feminism, capitalism strengthens patriarchy by concentrating wealth and power in the hands of a few, and the traditional family structure should be replaced by a collective revolution.
+Radical feminism espouses the view that patriarchy is so deeply rooted in society that it cannot be allayed even by a sociological revolution: society must eliminate gender itself.